Charity Logo mobile navigation trigger

-The British School of Watchmaking offers outstanding teaching and excellent facilities; the teaching staff were always willing to help me so I felt really supported throughout my learning, and there was a great selection of tools to work with.
+The British School of Watchmaking offers outstanding teaching and excellent facilities; the enthusiasm of the teaching staff is infectious, and they were always willing to help with anything they could.
+There is an excellent selection of machinery and tools available on site allowing all pupils to further expand their knowledge and skill sets.

 I graduated from the British school of watchmaking recently in December 2019 having completed the 1800-hour course.